Stealers Wheel: Biography

 A second album, Ferguslie Park, was released in 1973, with the duo supported by nine musicians.
 The album, named after an area of Paisley, just barely reached the US Billboard 200 and was a commercial failure.
 With increasing tensions between Egan and Rafferty, and with Leiber & Stoller also having business problems, Stealers Wheel went on a year and a half hiatus.

-By the time their third and final album Right or Wrong was released in 1975, they completely disbanded.
+By the time their third and final album Right or Wrong was released in 1975, they had completely disbanded.
 Because of disagreements and managerial problems, it was produced by Mentor Williams.

-In 1978, A&M released the compilation album Gerry Rafferty and Joe Egan — Stuck in the Middle with You (The Best of Stealers Wheel).
+In 1978 A&M released the compilation album Gerry Rafferty and Joe Egan — Stuck in the Middle with You (The Best of Stealers Wheel).

 Another compilation album, Best of Stealers Wheel, was released in 1990.

-In 1992, director Quentin Tarantino used the track "Stuck in the Middle with You" on the soundtrack of his debut film Reservoir Dogs.
-A dance version of "Stuck in the Middle with You" was a UK top 10 hit for Louise in September 2001, with a music video that drew heavily on the original song's appearance in Reservoir Dogs.
+In 1992 director Quentin Tarantino used the track "Stuck in the Middle with You" on the soundtrack of his debut film Reservoir Dogs, in which it was used in the iconic scene involving the torture of a police officer.
+And a dance version of "Stuck in the Middle with You" was a UK top 10 hit for Louise in September 2001, with a music video that drew heavily on the original song's appearance in Reservoir Dogs.

 All three albums had been unavailable for many years, though in 2004 and 2005 the British independent record label Lemon Recordings, of Cherry Red, re-released them using vinyl sources rather than tapes.

 After being contacted by iTunes and K-tel in California, Tony Williams briefly re-formed Stealers Wheel in Blackpool in 2008 with Rod Coombes and Paul Pilnick, together with close friend Tony Mitchell.

-On 10 November 2008, they started filming a music video for a re-recording of "Stuck in the Middle" on the Fylde coast.
+On 10 November 2008 they started filming a music video for a re-recording of "Stuck in the Middle" on the Fylde coast.
 They also began writing new songs although they had no plans to tour, and disbanded again.

 Gerry Rafferty died on 4 January 2011 of liver failure.

 In early 2016, independent record label Intervention Records reissued both Stealers Wheel and Ferguslie Park on 180-gram vinyl.

-In 2017, Caroline reissued all three in a mini-boxed set with three BBC bonus tracks on the first album.
+In 2017 Caroline reissued all three in a mini-boxed set with three BBC bonus tracks on the first album.
 All were remastered.

 Rab Noakes died on 11 November 2022, at the age of 75.

+Joe Egan died on 6 July 2024 at the age of 77.